M+V Survey 2016 | First published in M+Vs India Insight in July 2016

 30% of companies said that the market is fulfilling its potential and they are doing well with nothing holding them back.
 For others, the answers were split by nationality; more Americans felt they needed to know more about the market or found Indian bureaucracy a barrier, while Germans and Italians were held back by current available resources or finding the right partner.

-India holds large potential in various industries and many companies are willing to extend their presence in the country.
+There is huge potential in India in various industries and many companies are willing to extend their presence in the country.
 With reducing entry and expansion barriers, India can become an even more interesting business destination.
 The ‘real’ potential of India for international companies is still very much existent.